iamdtang/skaterdav85.github.io/teaching/2019/assignments/client-side-templating.md

 * `subreddit_subscribers` formatted with commas.
 Use a helper for this.
 To format a number, check out [`Number.prototype.toLocaleString()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString).
 * If `num_comments` > 0, show the number of comments, also formatted with commas.
 Otherwise, show "No comments".
 Use the Handlebars `if` helper.
 In Handlebars, 0 is treated as falsey.

-## Handling Errors

-If the user typed in an invalid subreddit name, the Reddit API will respond with a [404 HTTP response status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404).
-This means that the subreddit can't be found.
-If a user types an invalid subreddit into the search box and submits the form, display "Oops!
-Something went wrong!" on the page in red.

 ## Submission

-Create a repo on Github called __itp404-assignment2-client-side-templating__ and upload your files.
-Send an email to the TA and myself with the Github URL.
+Create a repo on GitHub called __itp404-assignment2-client-side-templating__ and upload your files.
+Send an email to the TA and myself with the GitHub URL.
 Failure to submit by the deadline will result in a 0.